 Judge forces abuser to have dinner with victim.
 “You can be as violent as you want, you buy dinner and some flowers and that’s it”

 This news seems like a (bad) joke, as absurd and scabrous it is, but this happened in a court in Portugal, which is the norm.
-What is even more shocking, if that’s possible, is that this sentence was handed down by a female judge, who in turn followed the advice of another female prosecutor in this ultra-absurd sentence and so criminal and humiliating against the woman victim.
+What’s even more shocking, if that’s possible, is that this sentence was handed down by a female judge, who in turn followed the advice of another female prosecutor in this ultra-absurd, so criminal and humiliating sentence against the female victim.

 This case is the perfect example of how Portuguese “justice” works, no matter what the case, this is the rule and not the exception, in the overwhelming majority of cases it blatantly protects the criminal and punishes the victim, through outrageous and deeply revolting sentences like this one.